 2. Analogue and outdated systems

-It is not easy to select appliances from various suppliers and to turn them into a coherent whole.
-The often dated, analogue systems are not integrated with one another and require hundreds of metres of expensive cables to just be able to ring a doorbell.
-The result is not at all esthetical, and it’s inconsistent and expensive.
+It’s not easy to select appliances from various suppliers and turn them into a coherent whole.
+The often dated, analogue systems are not integrated with one another and require hundreds of metres of expensive cables just to be able to ring a doorbell.
+The result is not at all aesthetical, and it’s inconsistent and expensive.

 Some doorbell panels have made the step from analogue to digital, but they have forgotten to put the user centrally.
 What do most visitors do?
-They take their mobile and call.
-So much easier.
-The developer has made an investment and the needs of the residents have not been met.
+They take their mobile and call as it’s still so much easier.
+Despite the developer making an investment, the needs of the residents have not been met.

 4. No parcels when absent

-E-commerce boomed over the years, but the letterbox was left behind and can’t receive parcels.
-Residents have to do all kinds of things to get their hands on them: work from home, leave for work later, ask neighbours, … In short: receiving parcels at home is a burden.
-Residents need a parcel box, not only a letterbox.
+E-commerce boomed over the past few years, but the letterbox was left behind and can’t receive parcels.
+Residents have to do all kinds of things to get their hands on them – working from home, leaving for work later, asking neighbours… In short, receiving parcels at home is a burden.
+Residents need a parcel box, not just a letterbox.

-5. Residents don’t know who is ringing the bell when they are not at home
+5. Residents don’t know who is ringing the bell when they aren’t at home

 People are used to being connected anytime and anywhere.
-This also means that the residents want to know who is at their door when they are not at home.
+This means that residents want to know who is at their door when they aren’t at home.
 The current entrance has not yet understood this message.

-6. The cleaner or supplier cannot get in
+6. The cleaner or technician can’t get in

-Everyone has experienced how annoying it is when the repairman or cleaner can’t get in.
-Surely this should be a problem long dealt with.
-Residents expect to be able to open the door to family, service suppliers or visitors, when not at home.
+Everyone knows how annoying it is when the repairman or cleaner can’t get in.
+Surely this should have been dealt with by now.
+Residents expect to be able to open the door to family, service suppliers or visitors, when they’re not at home.

-Often apartment blocks have separate keys for everything: one for the front door, one for the letterbox, one for the storage, … The residents have to hunt for the right key, with their hands full of groceries….
+Apartment blocks often have separate keys for everything.
+One for the front door, one for the letterbox, one for the storage… Residents have to hunt for the right key, with their hands full of groceries.
 Not an easy task.
 What if the door locked or unlocked itself with your smartphone?

 Your entrance hall can easily be different.
-Everything you need in just one integrated solution, resulting in up to 25% less costs for you, and a lot more comfort for the residents.
+Everything you need in one integrated solution, resulting in up to 25% less costs for you, and a lot more convenience for the residents.